0xMazout/screenshotlabs-test/README.md

-You will find Q&A of part1 in /part1 folder and Explanation of code in /part2 folder
+This Project was to showcase Everai's NFTs.
+And to train my skills.

 To test in Local, create a .env.local with :

 ```
 NEXT_PUBLIC_ALCHEMY_API_KEY='YourAPIKey'
 NEXT_PUBLIC_EVERAI_CONTRACT_ADDRESS='YourContractAddress'